• Skip to primary navigation

 Any type of green salad is a good side dish; our favorite is the one with yogurt dressing.

-plate of pork meatballs in tomato sauce with mashed potatoes
+pork meatballs covered in tomato sauce and sprinkled with parsley.

 Do you like this recipe?